shopsys/shopsys/docs/installation/installation-using-docker-macos.md

 #### Option 1

-In the case you want to start demo of the application as fast as possible, you can simply execute the installation script and that is all:
+In case you want to start a demo of the application as fast as possible, you can execute the installation script, and that is all:

 ```
 ./scripts/install.sh